DiadNetworks/Script-Package/README.md

 *Requires sign in.
 Requires run on server with Active Directory.*
 For AD: This will disable the AD account of the entered user.
 For O365: This will disable the account, convert the mailbox to type shared,  change the password to something random, remove all licenses and remove any 2FA number associated with the account.
-After doing that, another GUI will open allowing you to add members to the newly converted shared mailbox.
+Has options for adding members to the shared mailbox and for adding an auto-reply.
 Bulk options will be added in the future.

 ### Clear-RecycleBin